legluondunet/MyLittleLutrisScripts/Indiana Jones and the Emperor's Tomb/README.md

-# MLLS - Indiana Jones and the Emperor's Tomb Gog edition
+# Indiana Jones and the Emperor's Tomb - GOG

 Description:
 This script will install "Indiana Jones and the Emperor's Tomb" Gog edition with support for modern resolution.